-REL 798a, Anglican Theology and History II: ECUSA and the Anglican Communion.
-A study of the theology, history, and polity of the Episcopal Church in the United States and the development of the worldwide Anglican Communion.
-In addition to American Episcopal history and theology, students study the current Constitution and Canons of the Episcopal Church and the current state of Anglican ecumenical relations with other Christian churches.
-A continuation of REL 795b, this course is designed for third-year students in preparation for the General Ordination Exams.
-Joseph H. Britton.
+REL 798a, Anglican Theology and History II: ECUSA and the Anglican Communion This is a course focused on the theology, history, and polity of the Episcopal Church (TEC) in the United States and the development of the worldwide Anglican Communion.
+Particular attention is paid to recent developments in the Communion and their theological implications for Anglican ecclesiology.
+A continuation of REL 795b, this course is designed for third-year students and is required of all Berkeley Divinity School students intending to qualify for the Anglican Studies Diploma.
+Joseph Britton